 - Extra costs related to operating the current system

-- Inefficiencies created by unintegrated and siloed systems
+- Inefficiencies created by siloed systems

 You can’t make improvements if you don’t know which processes are slow, bad or broken – and without identifying any obstacles to change and growth.